Arstatine/pork-hub/README.md

 # Pork Hub

-## A haven for all things about pork like recipes, market place, etc.
+## A haven for all things about pork like recipes, marketplace, videos and photos.

 ## How to run?